Marriage, starting a new job, and more: these major life events result in car insurance rates going up or down.

 This discount may make it worthwhile to keep all of your vehicles on one policy.
 There are some scenarios in which you might not be able to keep them together — this typically relates to specialty vehicles.
 If you own a classic car or an exceedingly valuable vehicle, it might fall into a separate category of insurance which is ineligible for a multi-car policy.

 It’s unlikely you’d want to insure one vehicle with one company and a second car with another.
 Learn more about insurance for classic cars.

-Buying your first — or second — home is a big step, and one that lead to insurance savings.
-Homeowners are considered more financially stable and less risky than their renting counterparts, leading to lower auto insurance premiums.
+Buying your first — or second — home is a big step, and one that leads to insurance savings.
+Homeowners are considered more financially stable and less risky than their renter counterparts, resulting in lower auto insurance premiums.

 |Homeowner Status||Average Annual Premium|

 Paying off a loan can lead to more affordable car insurance because of one primary rating factor: credit score.
 Credit is a major rating factor, used by nearly every major insurance provider.
 Car insurance companies use credit scores to gauge insurability because historical data indicates drivers with good credit tend to drive more carefully and file fewer claims than do drivers with poor credit.
 When drivers with high credit do file claims, they tend to be less costly than claims filed by drivers with low credit.